 It doesn’t have a lid, but there is a carrying handle and a built-in shelf for resting utensils.

 Its fuel efficiency is excellent because of its superior heat retention, but since there is no lid or dampers to kill the fire, you would have to scoop out hot coals into a metal bin after cooking if you wanted to save them.

 Plus, like all cast iron, it loves a little pampering between uses…a light oiling to maintain the seasoning goes a long way.

 I was skeptical about this grill at first.
 Dyna-Glo?
 Sounds a bit like those luminous lite sticks my kid’s love!
-But hold up there because this grill has some really interesting and pretty unique features.
+But hold up there because this heavy duty charcoal grill has some really interesting and pretty unique features.